etetteh/OoD_Gen-Chest_Xray/README.md

 For each setting, we compute the ROC-AUC for the following chest x-ray pathologies (labels): Cardiomegaly, Pneumonia, Effusion, Edema, Atelectasis, Consolidation, and Pneumothorax.

 For each split, you train on two (2) datasets, validate on one (1) and test on the remaining one (1). \
-The [chest.py](https://github.com/etetteh/OoD_Gen-Chest_Xray-REx/blob/main/chest.py) file contains code to run both our baseline and REx models.
+The [chest.py](https://github.com/etetteh/OoD_Gen-Chest_Xray/blob/main/chest.py) file contains code to run the models in this study.

 To **finetune** or perform **feature extraction** with ImageNet weights pass the `--pretrained` and `--feat_extract` arguments **respectively**